blowdart/AspNetCoreIdentityEncryption/readme.md

 and Azure has encrypted SQL database by default since [May 2017](https://azure.microsoft.com/en-us/updates/newly-created-azure-sql-databases-encrypted-by-default/), as well as encrypting blobs, files, tables and queue storage since [August 2017](https://azure.microsoft.com/en-us/updates/newly-created-azure-sql-databases-encrypted-by-default/).

-For databases that don't provide built-in encryption at rest you may be able to use disk encryption, such as [Bitlocker](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-how-to-deploy-on-windows-server) to provide the same protections.
+For databases that don't provide built-in encryption at rest, you may be able to use disk encryption, such as [Bitlocker](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-how-to-deploy-on-windows-server) to provide the same protections.
 Linux has encrypted file systems so as [eCryptfs](https://launchpad.net/ecryptfs) and [EncFS](https://github.com/vgough/encfs).